 The trading interface is quite slick and intuitive and uses the usual tools needed to trade your cryptocurrency of choice.
-Consequently, a charting package with order book, order form, trade history, and coin balance are all standard in this version of the interface.
+Consequently, a charting package with order book, an order form, trade history, and coin balance are all standard in this version of the interface.

 The exchange already hosts a wide variety of cryptocurrencies including the big caps and a number of smaller tokens which can be traded against Bitcoin, Ethereum, Tether and of course the native COB token.

 Cryptocurrency is a global phenomenon and Cobinhood understands this by providing support for 13 different languages.
 English, German, Spanish, French, Italian, Korean, Dutch, Portuguese, Russian, Turkish, Vietnamese, Traditional & Simplified Chinese are all supported.
 Trading on Cobinhood is available through their web interface and also via mobile for iOS and Android.

 Comprehensive documentation on a variety of topics (ranging from trading to account security and so on) is also available should you need detailed tutorials.
 Furthermore, Cobinhood aims to provide 24/7 online customer service and a customer success team which will respond to queries within a day.

 Founder Popo Chen and co-founder Wei-Ning Huang established the company in 2017 with headquarters in Taipei, Taiwan.
 Tony Scott, former U.S. Federal Chief Information Officer, is the primary advisor for the project.